Policy: Emergency Notifications and Timely Warnings Baraboo Sauk County Campus

 University Policy: Health & Public Safety

-Responsible University Officer: Provost Wilson and Vice-Chancellor Smith
+Responsible University Officer: Provost Evetovich and Vice-Chancellor Smith

 The purpose of this policy is to ensure UW-Platteville’s compliance with the requirements of the Clery Act.
 Any changes in the Clery Act requirements will supersede the relevant provisions of this policy.